Logo Voyage

 The island used to be a commons pasture for the villages of Hitis-Rosala.
 There were huts used as a base for fishing expeditions and other overnight stays.
 The sheltered waters were also used as temporary anchorages for naval vessels.

 This changed when the Russians built a fort on the island 1910–1915, as part of the "Peter the Great" chain of fortifications defending the Gulf of Finland and thereby Saint Petersburg (similar forts where built at Russarö and Utö, and in Estonia).
-When Finland became independent in 1917 it became part of the Finnish defense and construction works continued.
+When Finland became independent in 1917 it became part of the Finnish defence and construction works continued.

 The coastal forts, and their artillery, long had an important role in Finnish coastal defence, but finally they were decommissioned.
 The island still remained a military area, used for training and supervision, until 2015, when it became part of the national park and opened for tourism.
 A few houses have been rented for year-round living, attracting mainly artists and authors.
 Some military installations are still in use and off limits for visitors.